FAQs About Florida Probate Law

 Probate Law in Florida

-1. WHAT IS FLORIDA PROBATE?
+1. WHAT IS PROBATE IN FLORIDA?

 Probate is a court-supervised process for identifying and gathering the decedent's assets, paying taxes, claims and expenses and distributing assets to beneficiaries.
 The Florida Probate Code is found in Chapters 731 through 735 of the Florida Statutes.